General Data Protection Regulations (GDPR)

 (1) Consent: the individual has given clear consent for you to process their personal data for a specific purpose.

 Working for an organisation, including as a volunteer, is equivalent to employment, and it is not unreasonable to store and process data in connection with a person's employment.
-In order to store and process data about employees (including volunteers), the organisation has to obtain it in the first place, and, provided it was obtained from the user themselves, in doing so the user gives concent for it to be stored by their employer.
-It is wise, not only for the purpose of GDPR but also for general management and safety, for organisations to routinely remind users of the data they hold about them, particularly contact information, and for the user to confirm it remains accurate, in doing so, reinforcing the consent that the employer holds the data.
+It is wise, not only for the purpose of GDPR but also for general management and safety, for organisations to routinely remind users of the data they hold about them, particularly contact information, and for the user to confirm it remains accurate.
+Organisations should AVOID asking for consent to store this data.
+In asking for consent it is reasonable for the user to conclude that that is the legal basis on which it is being held, which is not the case.
+Legitimate Interest should be the legal basis on which information about employees (including volunteers) is held.

 (2) Contract: the processing is necessary for a contract you have with the individual, or because they have asked you to take specific steps before entering into a contract.